Manuel123cool/tutorials/SwiftUI/main.md

 ```
 isOn binds variable to true or false. label function makes the style.

-Hides entered text.
-Much is same with TextField.
-In onCommit function you can get the password with: self.password

 #### Label
 ```
 Label( title: {}, icon: {})